kevingray17/d3-challenge/README.md

 1. Does education level affect overall health?
 1. Is there a correlation between political leanings of a state and the level of healthiness in that state?

+The project was deployed using GitHub pages and can be viewed at

                                                                 ###